Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Theoretical Characterization of RL Training Dynamics

 \subsection{Training Dynamic Analysis for RLVR}

-Recent studies demonstrate that RLVR improvements heavily depend on the capacity of the base model \cite{zeng2025simplerl,gandhi2025cognitive}.
-In our analysis, we focus on the probability of the optimal reasoning pattern $\br^* = \argmax_{\br} p_{\mathrm{succ}}(\br)$, and reveal two distinct regimes in terms of the training dynamics of RLVR via gradient flow.
+Our experiments demonstrate that RLVR improvements heavily depend on the capacity of the base model.
+Here, we focus on the probability of the \textit{optimal reasoning pattern}, i.e., the pattern $\br^*$ with the highest success rate for reaching the correct answer $\ba^*$ $\br^* = \argmax_{\br} p^*(\br)$.
+We reveal two distinct regimes in the training dynamics of RLVR via gradient flow.
 In the first regime, the probability of the optimal reasoning pattern $\pi_{{\btheta}}(\br^* | \bq)$ steadily increases until convergence to $1$.
-In the second regime, the model will experience an entanglement stage initially, where a suboptimal reasoning pattern $\br' \neq \br^*$ hinder the optimizing process for the optimal reasoning pattern.
-After this entanglement stage, the model eventually switch to the stage in the first case and converges to the optimal reasoning pattern $\br^*$.
+In the second regime, the model initially experiences an entanglement stage, where a suboptimal reasoning pattern $\br' \neq \br^*$ hinder the optimizing process for the optimal reasoning pattern.
+After this entanglement stage, the model eventually transitions to the dynamics of the first regime and converges to the optimal reasoning pattern $\br^*$.